Charles Roden Buxton

 Charles Roden Buxton (27 November 1875 – 16 December 1942) was an English philanthropist and radical British Liberal Party politician who later joined the Labour Party.
 He survived an assassination attempt during a mission to the Balkans in 1914.

 Early life

-He was born in London, the third son of Sir Thomas Buxton, 3rd Baronet.
+He was born in London, the third son of Sir Thomas Buxton, 3rd Baronet and his wife Lady Victoria Buxton.
 His elder brother Noel Buxton was a prominent figure in British politics, as was his cousin Sidney Buxton.

 He grew up on the family estate in Essex and was educated at Harrow and Trinity College, Cambridge, taking a first in Classics and becoming president of the Cambridge Union.
 After leaving university he travelled to South Australia, where his father was Governor, as well as other locations in France, the Far East, India and America.

 He took up law and was called to the bar in 1902.
 He gave lectures at Morley College and was principal there from 1902 to 1910.
 He wrote articles on various subjects and edited the Albany Review from 1906 to 1908.